ibm-cloud-docs/hpc-ibm-spectrumlsf/install-vpn-hpc-cluster.md

 ## Next steps
 {: #next-steps-vpn-environment}

-After you've configured your local VPN environment, you are ready to set up the multi-cluster and job forwarding.
+After you have configured your local VPN environment, you are ready to set up the multi-cluster and job forwarding.
 For more information, see [Setting up multi-cluster and job forwarding using {{site.data.keyword.spectrum_short}}](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-set-up-multi-cluster-job-forwarding).